Trump threatens Canada with 100% tariff over pending trade deal with China

 On Saturday, Trump suggested China would try to use Canada to evade US tariffs.

-If Trump makes good on Saturday’s threat, the new tariff would greatly increase US duties on its northern neighbour, adding pressure to Canadian industrial sectors such as metal manufacturing, autos and machinery.
+If Trump makes good on Saturday’s threat, the new tariff would greatly increase US duties on its northern neighbour, adding pressure to Canadian industrial sectors such as metal manufacturing, cars and machinery.

 Relations between Carney and Trump seemed relatively placid until the Canadian leader this week spoke out forcefully against Trump’s pursuit of Greenland.